Hixie/isd/servers/src/systems-server/README.md

 icon, name, and description.

 Materials are prefixed by the code 0x02, and consist of a material ID (a _signed_ non-zero 32 bit integer; may be negative), an icon, a name, a description, and then material-specific properties.
+Material IDs in the range 1..64 are ores, which can be found in assets with `fcRegion` features and mined using assets using `fcMining` features.

 The first property is a 64 bit bit field, whose bits have the following meanings: